cldellow/datasette-ui-extras/docs/src/pages/docs/installation.md

 ```

 WAL mode with `NORMAL` is recommended by the SQLite developers.
 It is faster
 and supports more concurrency than the default settings.
-It is not the defaul
+It is not the default
-to their long-standing commitment to backwards compatibility.
+due to their long-standing commitment to backwards compatibility.